-By Jody Brown Podl
+TEACHER REVIEW | Jody Brown Podl

 The determination and compassion that he demonstrates as he works on behalf of the prison population are so inspiring.
-Against tremendous odds, Stevenson has made a difference, and that’s some hope worth holding on to.
+Against tremendous odds, Stevenson is making a difference, and that’s some hope worth holding on to.

 Most importantly, Stevenson argues vehemently that “we are more than the worst thing we’ve ever done.”
 This piece of wisdom certainly applies to those who languish in our prisons, but the truth is that we all have made and will continue to make mistakes in our lives.
-If we are to function as a just society, we need to find ways to see mistakes as opportunities for not only understanding and forgiveness but also for learning and growth.
+If we are to function as a just society, we need to find ways to see mistakes as opportunities for not only understanding and forgiveness, but also for learning and growth.

 STUDENT REVIEW | Ellie Shafron

 Just Mercy by Bryan Stevenson tells the compelling story of a lawyer working for clients on Death Row.
 When I began reading, there were a lot of significant things that stuck out.
-My dad is a lawyer, so I know a little bit about legal processes from his stories, but it’s different when the case is literally life or death.
+My dad is a lawyer, so I know a little bit about legal processes from his stories.
+But it’s different when the case is literally life or death.
 Usually when I read a book, I think about it as something imaginary, but when I started reading Just Mercy, it hit me how real this story is.

 Every time I read part of the book, I’d put it down and just think, “Wow.
-This is really happening to real people every day.”
+This is happening to real people every day.”

 The idea that there are people on Death Row who are not fairly represented, whether they truly committed the alleged crime or not, is crazy to me.
 The main lawyer of the story, Bryan, is doing the majority of his work purely because he wants to help these people.
-He bonds with them, he meets their families, he learns their stories because he wants to save their lives.
+He bonds with them, he meets their families, and he learns their stories because he wants to save their lives.

 Ellie Shafron is a student at Shaker Heights High School in Shaker Heights, OH